gruntwork-io/terraform-google-network/modules/network-application/README.md

 Networks are global on GCP, and they're split into subnetworks, ranges of private IP addresses defined at the regional level.
-You can control traffic in and out of your networks- as well as individual instances- with firewall rules.
+You can control traffic in and out of your networks -as well as individual instances- with firewall rules.
 <!-- TODO(rileykarson): Expand on GCP network features -->

 ## Subnetwork Tiers